-Formation of Ireland Private Company Limited by Shares (LTD)
+Formation of an Ireland Private Company Limited by Shares (LTD)

-An Ireland Ltd Company is the tax-effective vehicle for conducting international business in the European Union: low corporate rate of 12.5%, 3-year tax exemption, double taxation treaties and absence of withholding tax remittances.
+An Ireland Ltd company is a tax-effective vehicle for conducting international business in the European Union.
+It features a low corporate rate of 12.5%, 3-year tax exemption, double taxation treaties with over 70 countries, and absence of withholding tax remittances.

 FACTS & INFO

-The term ’offshore’ is not used in Irish legislation or in describing company forms.
-In Ireland there are no specific forms of companies or other entities designed for offshore operation.
+The term ’offshore’ is not used in Irish legislation or when describing company forms.
+In Ireland, there are no specific forms of companies or other entities designed for offshore operation.

 Private limited companies are the most common form of business entities used in Ireland.
 The essential features of such companies are that the liability of members is limited to the amount of share capital subscribed to.

-A company is formed by submitting its Constitution to the Registrar of Companies along with the registration fee.
-The Constitution permits a company to trade in any legal business.
+A company is formed by submitting its constitution to the Companies Registry Office in Dublin, along with the registration fee.
+The constitution permits a company to trade in any legal business.

 Every company is required to have a company secretary, and individuals or corporate entities may hold this position.

-The Registered Office Address of an Irish company must be in Ireland and must be recorded in the Companies Registration Office.
-This address may be changed at any time by notifying the relevant authorities at the Companies Registration Office.
-The trading address of the company may be different from that stated as the registered office.
+The registered office address of an Irish company must be in Ireland and must be recorded in the Companies Registration Office (CRO).
+This address may be changed at any time by notifying the relevant authorities at the CRO.
+The trading address of the company may be different from that stated at the registered office.
 All official correspondence is sent to the registered office.

 Incorporation time is usually 3-7 working days.